 This year, the survey received an unprecedented response from compliance and risk practitioners from nearly 900 financial services firms across the world including banks, brokers, asset managers and insurers; indicative of the value that this survey is held amongst customers across all types and sizes of firms in all jurisdictions.
 Last year’s report was read by more than 8,500 firms made up of global systemically important financial institutions (G-SIFIs), regulators, local government, law firms and consultancies.

-One of the most striking findings from this year’s survey was that a third of all firms overall (33%) and almost half of G-SIFIs (48%) are expecting more compliance involvement in the assessment of FinTech and RegTech solutions in the coming year.
-This is in addition to the 48% of all firms which expect to spend more time in 2017 assessing cyber resilience in their firm.
+One of the most striking findings from this year’s survey was that a third of all firms overall (33 percent) and almost half of G-SIFIs (48 percent) are expecting more compliance involvement in the assessment of FinTech and RegTech solutions in the coming year.
+This is in addition to the 48 percent of all firms which expect to spend more time in 2017 assessing cyber resilience in their firm.

 Compliance functions have seen their roles and remit grow and change out of all recognition in the last decade.
 They have weathered the financial crisis, seen unprecedented volumes of continuing regulatory change and are now expected to handle the technological revolution sweeping the world of financial services in the shape of FinTech.